sschwindt/hydro-informatics/docs/source/geopy/geo-raster.rst

 In hydraulic and geospatial analyses, the question of statistical values of certain areas of one or more rasters often arises.
-For example, we may be interested in mean values and stand ard deviations in specific water body zones. *Zonal statistics* enable the delineation of an area of a raster by using a polygon shapefile.
+For example, we may be interested in mean values and standard deviations in specific water body zones. *Zonal statistics* enable the delineation of an area of a raster by using a polygon shapefile.